Samoa: Contemporary culture

 Neil Ieremia's company Black Grace has also received international acclaim with tours to Europe and New York.

 Hip hop has had a significant impact on Samoan culture.
 According to Katerina Martina Teaiwa, PhD from the University of Hawaii at Manoa, "Hip hop culture in particular is popular amongst Samoan youth."
 As in many other countries, hip hop music is popular.
 In addition, the integration of hip hop elements into Samoan tradition also "testifies to the transferability of the dance forms themselves," and to the "circuits through which people and all their embodied knowledge travel."
 Dance both in its traditional form and its more modern forms has remained a central cultural currency to Samoans, especially youths.

-The arts organisation Tautai Pacific Arts Trust was an informal collective of visual artists including Fatu Feu'u, Johnny Penisula, Shigeyuki Kihara, Michel Tuffery, and Lily Laita in the 1980s and formalised into a trust in 1995 and is now a leading Pacific arts organisation directed by Courtney Sina Meredith.Yamauchi, C. (2014).
-Talking Story about Art and Life: Narratives of Contemporary Oceanic Artists and Their Work.
-Marilyn Kohlhase ran a Pacific focused gallery called Okaioceanikart from 2007–2013.
+The arts organisation Tautai Pacific Arts Trust was an informal collective of visual artists including Fatu Feu'u, Johnny Penisula, Shigeyuki Kihara, Michel Tuffery, and Lily Laita in the 1980s and formalised into a trust in 1995 and is now a leading Pacific arts organisation directed by Aanoalii Rowena Fuluifaga.
+Marilyn Kohlhase ran a Pacific focused gallery called Okaioceanikart from 2007 to 2013.
+Other important Samoan contemporary artists include Andy Leleisi'uao, and Raymond Sagapolutele.

 Director Sima Urale is a filmmaker.
 Urale's short film O Tamaiti won the prestigious Best Short Film at the Venice Film Festival in 1996.
 Her first feature film Apron Strings opened the 2008 NZ International Film Festival.
 The feature film Siones Wedding, co-written by Oscar Kightley, was financially successful following premieres in Auckland and Apia.
 The 2011 film The Orator was the first ever fully Samoan film, shot in Samoa in the Samoan language with a Samoan cast telling a uniquely Samoan story.
 Written and directed by Tusi Tamasese, it received much critical acclaim and attention at film festivals throughout the world.